Tamil-08/EV_Mentor_AI/README.md

-# Mentor AI — AI Coding Assistant
+#  EV Mentor AI — AI Coding Assistant

 A chat-based coding mentor powered by the Gemini API.
 Explains concepts, reviews doubts, and walks through bugs step by step instead of just